 Lesson 11 John 1:1-10

-In our introductory lesson, although we will be bouncing in and out of several chapters in this book, read 1 John 1:1-10 in preparation for the questions below:
+For our introductory lesson, although we will be bouncing in and out of several chapters in this book, read 1 John 1:1-10 in preparation for the questions below:

 - What are the two primary focuses of John’s first letter?
-(1 John 1:5, 4:8, and 4:16)
+(See 1 John 1:5, 4:8, and 4:16.)

 Have a great week everyone!